Rubusch/linux-c/050__usb/usb__hid-led/README.md

 - `CONFIG_HID_SUPPORT`
 - `CONFIG_HID_GENERIC`

 Make sure the following is _NOT_ set (or at least as module, then unload the module).
 Alternatively a udev rule has to be in place additionally to allow for USB matching:
 - `CONFIG_USB_HID`

 USB is a huge topic, here just some general/particular notes

+## Some notes on USB

+USB is a huge topic.
+Just some software driver related notes here, as needed to understand the implementation, copied out of book texts.

 #### USB Fundamentals

-Information is reuquested in terms of **descriptors**.
+Information is requested in terms of **descriptors**.
 USB descriptors are data structures that are provided by devices to describe all of their attributes.
 This includes e.g. the product/vendor ID, any device class affiliation and strings describing the product and vendor.

 Endpoints can be categorized into **control** and **data** endpoints.
 Every USB device must provide at least one control endpoint at address 0 called the default endpoint.
 The endpoint number is a 4-bit integer associated with an endpoint (0-15); the same endpoint number is used to describe two endpoints, for instance EP1 IN and EP1 OUT.
 Examples: `EP1 IN = 0x81`, `EP1 OUT = 0x01`, `EP3 IN = 0x83` or `EP3 OUT = 0x03`.

 #### USB Data Transfers

-- Control Transfer: Used to configure a device at attach and can be used for other device-specific purposes, such as specific register read/write access, or control of other pipes on the device
+- *Control Transfer*: Used to configure a device at attach and can be used for other device-specific purposes, such as specific register read/write access, or control of other pipes on the device
-- Bulk Data Transfer: Transfer of relatively large quantities of data or data bursts; bulk transfers do not have guaranteed timing, but can provide the fastest data transfer rates
+- *Bulk Data Transfer*: Transfer of relatively large quantities of data or data bursts; bulk transfers do not have guaranteed timing, but can provide the fastest data transfer rates
-- Interrupt Data Transfer: Used for reliable delivery of data, e.g. characters or coordinates with human-perceptible echo or feedback response characteristics; USB mice and keyboards typically use interrupt data transfers
+- *Interrupt Data Transfer*: Used for reliable delivery of data, e.g. characters or coordinates with human-perceptible echo or feedback response characteristics; USB mice and keyboards typically use interrupt data transfers
-- Isochronous Data Transfer: Isochronous transfers have guaranteed timing, but do _not_ have error correction capability; isochronous data must be delivered at the rate received to maintain its timing and additionally may be sensitive to delivery delay; typically used for streaming audio or video
+- *Isochronous Data Transfer*: Isochronous transfers have guaranteed timing, but do _not_ have error correction capability; isochronous data must be delivered at the rate received to maintain its timing and additionally may be sensitive to delivery delay; typically used for streaming audio or video

 #### USB Request Block (URB)